smart-on-fhir/cumulus-library/docs/creating-studies.md

 # For most use cases, this should not be required, but if you need to programmatically
 # build tables, you can provide a list of files implementing BaseTableBuilder.
-# See vocab and core studies for examples of this pattern.
+# See the core studies for examples of this pattern.
 These run before
 # any SQL execution
 # [table_builder_config]
 # file_names = [